 Steps for Magnetic Particle Inspection

-The magnetic particle inspection is performed in following below-mention six steps.
+The magnetic particle inspection (MPI) is performed in the below-mentioned six steps.

 1. Surface Preparation:

 All surfaces and adjacent areas (within 1 inch) that will be examined must be free from rust, scale, sand, grease, paint, slag, oily films, or other interfering conditions.
-Unusually rough or non-uniform surfaces may interfere with magnetic particle cluster formation making interpretations of indications difficult.
+Unusually rough or non-uniform surfaces may interfere with magnetic particle cluster formation making interpretations of the magnetic particle inspection method’s indications difficult.

 2. Inducing a Magnetic Field:

-In this step, place the equipment on the area to be tested and induce a magnetic field. various types of magnetic particle inspection equipment are available.
+This is the most important step in the magnetic particle inspection procedure.
+In this step, place the equipment on the area to be tested and induce a magnetic field.
+Various types of magnetic particle inspection equipment are available.
 Widely used industrial equipment are Permanent magnet, Electromagnetic Yoke, Current flow probes, Magnetic Flow, Flexible coil, Threading Bar, Adjacent cable, etc. Magnetization technique can be Longitudinal, Circular, or Multidirectional Magnetization.
 Equipment spacing in the inspection area is normally kept in between 3 inches to 8 inches.
 An ASME Pie Gauge or Burmag Castrol strip can be used to verify adequate magnetization of the part.

 3. Applying Magnetic Particles on the Test Surface:

 Both dry and wet magnetic particles can be either fluorescent or non-fluorescent (visible, color contrast) and are available in a variety of colors to contrast with the tested material.
-So accordingly choose the required particles and apply on the surfaces when the specimen is in magnetized condition.
+So accordingly choose the required particles for the magnetic particle inspection and apply on the surfaces when the specimen is in magnetized condition.

 4. Examine the component surface for defects